 Multi-vehicle accidents are extremely dangerous because they involve so many vehicles.
 Masses of cars being hit and crumbled one after the other can make it difficult for survivors to escape the wreckage of their own car.
 This is also compounded by the fact that if a car is hit once in an initial impact, an airbag will deploy, which can save them from the brunt of the damage.
-However, when other cars become involved, and there is a chain reaction, the occupants involved in the initial impact no longer have the protection of the airbags for the subsequent strikes.
+However, when other cars become involved and there is a chain reaction, the occupants involved in the initial impact no longer have the protection of the airbags for subsequent strikes.

 The accident scene itself is also very dangerous because, for those that can escape, they can be struck by vehicles coming up on the accident scene who weren’t able to slow down in time.
-Multi-vehicle accidents involving track-trailers are also extremely hazardous because they can involve spilled cargo, a large debris field, and even the leaking of hazardous materials or fuel.
+Multi-vehicle accidents involving trucks are also extremely hazardous because they can involve spilled cargo, a large debris field, and even the leaking of hazardous materials or fuel.

 Types of Multi-Vehicle Crashes

 While many multi-vehicle crashes take place on busy highways or interstates, multi-vehicle accidents can also happen at intersections when drivers try to beat a red light or fail to yield at a right of way.
 These areas are prone to multi-vehicle crashes because of the heavy traffic flow patterns and the likelihood that a chain reaction with serious consequences can occur.

 While pileup accidents are what comes to mind most often when using the term multi-vehicle accident, there are several different types of multi-vehicle crashes.
 Some of the most common include: